Curriculum for Excellence aims to enable all young people to become responsible citizens with:

-By analysing, discussing, exploring and creating moving image texts, teachers can encourage mature thinking and a sense of moral understanding:
+By analysing, discussing, exploring and creating screen texts, teachers can encourage mature thinking and a sense of moral understanding:

-- able to develop knowledge and understanding of the world and Scotland's place in it
+- developing knowledge and understanding of the world and Scotland's place in it

-- able to develop informed, ethical views of complex issues
+- developing informed, ethical views of complex issues